Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/08-exercise-configure-resource-lock.md

----
-lab:
-    title: 'Exercise - Configure a resource lock'
-    module: 'Module 05 - Describe features and tools in Azure for governance and compliance'
----

-In this exercise, you’ll create a resource and configure a resource lock.
-Storage accounts are one of the easiest types of resource locks to quickly see the impact, so you’ll use a storage account for this exercise.
+In this exercise, you create a resource and configure a resource lock.
+Storage accounts are one of the easiest types of resource locks to quickly see the impact, so you use a storage account for this exercise.

-This exercise is a Bring your own subscription exercise, meaning you’ll need to provide your own Azure subscription to complete the exercise.
+This exercise is a Bring your own subscription exercise, meaning you need to provide your own Azure subscription to complete the exercise.
 Don’t worry though, the entire exercise can be completed for free with the 12 month free services when you sign up for an Azure account.

-For help with signing up for an Azure account, see the [Create an Azure account](https://docs.microsoft.com/learn/modules/create-an-azure-account/) learning module.
+For help with signing up for an Azure account, see the [Create an Azure account](/learn/modules/create-an-azure-account/) learning module.

 Once you’ve created your free account, follow the steps below.
 If you don’t have an Azure account, you can review the steps to see the process for adding a simple resource lock to a resource.